What is a Deposition in Law or Court?

 Justin Bieber’s Deposition Testimony is an Example of How NOT to Testify at a Deposition!

-Justin Bieber sets the all-time best example of how not to act at a deposition in this video (below).
-The deposition was conducted by the attorney for a photographer who was injured.
+Justin Bieber sets the all-time best example of how not to act at a deposition (see the video below).
+The deposition was conducted by the attorney for an injured photographer.

 Even Justin’s lawyer handles the deposition poorly.
 In fact, I can’t believe how bad his lawyer is.
 He acts like Justin’s yes-man rather than his lawyer.